Joe-Collins-1986/minesweeper/README.md

    Rules has little complexity and is simply a breakdown of the instructions required to play the game.

-   This was spit into 2 pages for readability and also to eliminate a bug identified in manual testing.
+   This was spilt into 2 pages for readability and also to eliminate a bug identified in manual testing.
 This bug is detailed in the [Development Bugs](#development-bugs) section of this readme file.

    ---